MattDoonan/Revolt-SENG-2022-group-project/README.md

 **Note:** *If you run into dependency issues when running the app or the Maven pop up doesn't appear then open the Maven sidebar and click the Refresh icon labeled 'Reimport All Maven Projects'.*

 ## Build Project
-1. Open a command line interface inside the project directory and run `mvn clean package` to build a .jar file.
+- Open a command line interface inside the project directory and run `mvn clean package` to build a .jar file.
 The file is located at target/revolt-1.0-SNAPSHOT.jar
+- Alternatively you can run mvn `mvn clean package -P headlessTests`.
+This will build the .jar file with TestFX running in the background instead of requiring you to not move your mouse while it runs

 ## Run App
 - If you haven't already, Build the project.